Rebecca Trenz

 Research interests span across three main areas in which she is currently engaged:

-1) Maternal mental health among underrepresented mothers with children
+1) Maternal mental health among mothers with young children

 2) Substance use and risk behavior among vulnerable populations